ECON 460

 Required Readings

-For each of the required readings listed below, you should complete the reading response exercise in gradescope before the class meeting where we will discuss each reading (reading-specific due dates are listed below).
+For each of the required readings listed below, you should complete the reading response exercise in gradescope before the class meeting where we will discuss each reading.
+Reading-specific due dates are listed below.
+Responses are due by 2:00 AM on the due date.

 1. Gender Norms Among Non-Human Primates